 Best way to rent a car in Iceland

 Planning a trip can sometimes be a bit overwhelming, but book via a local company for competitive deals and personal service.
-Iceland Tours has more than 20 years’ experience as tour operators and has developed trusted relationships with the best suppliers.
+Iceland Tours has more than 20 years of experience as a tour operator and has developed trusted relationships with top suppliers.

 We only work with the best and most reliable car rental agencies in Iceland.
 This means you can be sure that the vehicle you hire through our services will be in excellent condition and road trip worthy.